Our refrigerator died yesterday. Slowly. While we were away all day. We didn’t realize it until this morning.

 And then you have to fund those categories.
 Which brings up the age-old question that so many of us have hurled at the Universe: “How much should I budget for groceries?”

 Start with what you’re spending right now.
-Select your Groceries category and look over at the Quick Budget section on the right.
+Select your Groceries category and look over at the Auto-Assign section on the right.
 What’s the amount in “Average Spent”?

 If you don’t like the number you see, take off 5% and use that as your new number.
 With groceries, you want to set yourself up for success.
 First achieve this small reduction, then you can try for more.
 Baby steps here, people.